sainimanpreet/--sainimanpreet/README.md

 ---

 <p align="center">
-  💫 Thanks for visiting!
+  🫶 Thanks for stopping by!
   <br/>
-  ⭐ Drop a star, follow & connect 🤝
+  ⭐ If you like my work, follow me for more cool stuff!
 </p>